tytydraco/yessleep/out/Im_sorry_your_wife_didnt_make_it_On_the_bright_side_neither_did_your_child.md

 "A *lot* of you couldn't keep it in your damn pants.", he said under his breath, annoyed.

 "Do not interrupt the doctors.
 You're here to *see* your daughter.
-Nothing more", is te last thing he said, oping the door.
+Nothing more", is the last thing he said, opening the door.

 We stepped in.
 And I immediately felt my fists clench.
 Adrenaline once again flooding my veins at the sight.